jhumelsine/jhumelsine.github.io/_posts/2023-09-18-command-design-pattern.md

 Java’s [Runnable](https://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html) interface is an example of Command only with different nomenclature.
 The structure is identical, but instead of `execute()`, it declares `void run()`.
 This is part of `run`'s [description](https://docs.oracle.com/javase/8/docs/api/java/lang/Runnable.html#run--):
 > The general contract of the method run is that it may take any action whatsoever.

 I love that definition.
-So unobstructed.
+So unrestricted.
 Runnable allows developers the freedom to objectify "any action whatsoever."

 `Runnable` is often associated with Java’s `Thread` class.
 “Thread” appears in the Runnable documentation, which I disagree with. `Runnable` has no knowledge of or dependency upon `Thread`.
 It’s `Thread` that has knowledge of and a dependency upon `Runnable`.